Dynamical Survival Analysis for Modeling Hazard Functions with Nonlinear Systems: Probability Distribution Induced by First and Second-Order ODEs

 In this section, we demonstrate how conventional survival distributions can be interpreted as particular solutions to first- or higher-order ODE systems.
 Hazard functions \( h(t) \) can be naturally expressed as solutions to ODEs.
 In fact, any continuously differentiable hazard function trivially satisfies the first-order ODE:

-Therefore, a wide class of survival models, both parametric and nonparametric, can be viewed as solutions to dynamical systems characterized by suitable choices of $\psi$ or its higher-order analogues \cite{tang2023survival, jiang2020modeling, okagbue2017classes}.
-This dynamical perspective provides a unifying link between conventional probability distributions and the proposed ODE-based framework.
-Below, we explore representations for both first-order and second-order ODEs, incorporating examples and highlighting their properties.
+Therefore, a wide class of survival models, both parametric and nonparametric, can be viewed as solutions to dynamical systems characterized by suitable choices of $\psi$ or its higher-order analogues \cite{tang2023survival, jiang2020modeling, okagbue2017classes}. \mbh{Within this perspective, the proposed higher-order framework differs in that it explicitly models the dynamical mechanisms governing hazard evolution, rather than treating them as implicit consequences of a predefined functional form.} Below, we explore representations for both first-order and second-order ODEs, highlighting their properties.

-\paragraph{First-Order ODE Representations}
+\paragraph{First-Order ODE Representations:}

 We now illustrate how standard survival distributions arise as specific solutions of first-order ODEs.
 For example, consider the Bernoulli-type differential equation: